emadda/robata/readme.md

 # Keyboard shortcuts

+- Open/close Robata UI to show windows
+	- Touch the bottom left of any trackpads attached.
+	- cmd-§
+		- Open/closes Robata.
+		- (or cmd-` for US keyboards)
+		- The § or ` key is above the tab key.
+		- You can customize this in the settings.
+		- Works similarly to cmd-tab.

 - z
 	- Zoom.
 	- If you hover over a window the zoom is centered there, otherwise the closest image center is used.